OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation/java/README.md

 # Teams Conversation Bot

-Bot Framework v4 Conversation Bot sample for Teams.
+Bot Framework v4 Conversation Bot sample for Teams ([Messages in bot conversations](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/conversation-messages?tabs=dotnet)).

 This bot has been created using [Bot Framework](https://dev.botframework.com).
 This sample shows how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.